OCIPOC/katacoda-scenarios-20/apache-spark/apache-spark-rdd-persistence/finish.md

-You've completed your Lab Exercise!
+You've completed this lab exercise!